 A: No. The SIS® is required for all individuals who receive DD Waiver services.
-Adult SIS® assessments are currently required every 3 years.
-The Child SIS® assessments are required every 2 years.
-A SIS® assessment may also be completed when there is a change in someone's support needs lasting greater than 6 months.
+Adult SIS® assessments are currently required every 3 years for individuals who are 16 - 21 years of age and every 4 years for individuals 22 years of age and older.
+The Child SIS® assessments are required every 2 years for individuals 5 through 15 years of age who receive a tiered DD waiver service.
+A SIS® assessment may also completed when there is a significant and sustained change in someone's supports needs lasting greater than 6 months.